Schnouki/schnouki.net/content/2011-07-22-optimizing-jpeg-pictures.md

 So I tried to use [jpegtran][] to do the same.
-It also supports progressive JPEG, and is apparently much better at not destroying metadata when not asked to do so :) Here is the command I use to optimize my pictures with it:
+It also supports progressive JPEG, and is apparently much better at not destroying metadata when not asked to do so :smiley: Here is the command I use to optimize my pictures with it:

     :::sh
     parallel -u 'echo {}; jpegtran -optimize -progressive -perfect -copy all -outfile {}.tran {} && mv {}.tran {}' ::: *.JPG

-`parallel` is [GNU Parallel][parallel], a tool which is very useful to speed things up by using the 16 cores of my work PC to do the job :)
+`parallel` is [GNU Parallel][parallel], a tool which is very useful to speed things up by using the 16 cores of my work PC to do the job :smiley:

 Using `jpegtran` this way, I reduced the size of my "London" folder from 4.0 GB to 3.5 GB, i.e. a 12.5% reduction with absolutely no quality loss.
 Not bad!